Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 ## Talents (boss oriented):
 ![Frost Beam](images/talent.jpg)

-**For high master push, you will want to swap out one of the frozen gale talent nodes for frost shock.
+**For high master push, you will want to swap out one of the frozen gale talent nodes for frost shock for more AoE damage.

 ## Final Notes

 S3 Frost Beam is a non-meta class.
-Play only if you like the class.
+Play if you like the class.